Best Kayak Ceiling Hoist System for Garages

-There are several reasons why a manufacturer will list a recommended ceiling height for their hoist.
-The most common reason is that each hoist system includes a set length of rope used to raise and lower your kayak.
-Therefore, if your ceiling is too high, you may not have enough rope for hoisting your kayak.
+Each hoist system includes a set length of rope to raise and lower your kayak.
+Therefore, if your ceiling is too high, you may not have enough rope to hoist your kayak.

-Most people install kayak hoists in their garage in the hopes that they can reclaim some of their garage’s floor space for storing their vehicles.
-This is an excellent use of a kayak hoist, but it’s something that requires a bit of pre-planning to execute correctly.
+Most people install a kayak hoist in their garage to reclaim some of their floor space for storing their vehicles.
+This is an excellent use of a kayak hoist, but it requires a bit of pre-planning to execute correctly.

-For example, if you have 10 foot ceilings and a kayak that hangs down to about 6 feet once it’s loaded onto its hoist, you may not be able to fit your vehicle underneath it.
-Alternatively, in a garage with 12 foot ceilings, a kayak that hangs down to only 9 feet may not be a problem.
+Garages with low ceiling heights could pose some issues.
+For example, if you have 10-foot ceilings and a kayak that hangs down 4 feet once loaded onto its hoist, you may be unable to fit your vehicle underneath it.
+Alternatively, in a garage with a 12-foot ceiling, a kayak that hangs down only 3 feet will be fine.

 Ease of Set-Up